What Will Happen to R22 and How it Affects You

 So how does this affect prices?

-If this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are on the right track.
 As you might assume, older air conditioners could more frequently experience leaks and need repairs.
 Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a reduced supply.
 Prices have only gone up due to scarcity.

 Remember that in order to purchase R22, you’ll need to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
+So, the typical homeowner isn’t able to purchase a cylinder themselves.
+Plus, there are some firm regulations now on how refrigerant is reclaimed and recycled, which raises the price.
+This fee is passed on to the homeowner as companies must cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.

 So, what does this mean for you?

 If you’re thinking, “Man, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to inspect your unit we look to see what refrigerant your unit uses, and in many cases, we’ll advocate for an upgrade because of the increasing cost of taking care of an R22 air conditioner.
+This is why when our professionals come out to inspect your unit we look to see what refrigerant your unit uses, and lots of cases, we’ll recommend an upgrade because of the increasing cost of taking care of an R22 air conditioner.

 How do I know if my unit uses R22?

-If you have an air conditioning system that was built before 2010, your AC will likely have R22.
+If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
 However, if you installed your air conditioner after January 1, 2010, then your air conditioner may not have R22.
-You can check the type of refrigerant your system runs on by reading the appliance’s nameplate.
-This nameplate is usually found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can read your user’s manual.
+You can see the type of refrigerant your system runs on by reading the appliance’s nameplate.
+This nameplate is normally found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can check your user’s manual.
 If that doesn’t work either, you can reach out to your local Service Experts center.
 If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.

 Instead of Freon, use Puron

-The industry has changed from R22 to R410a, which you may recognize by the brand name Puron.
+The industry has changed from R22 to R410a, which you may know by the brand name Puron.
 In the remainder this article, we’ll use the name R410a (although Puron is a familiar brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It provides a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It provides a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
 We strongly against against this route.
-Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this sounds like an easy solution.
-It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
-The truth about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+Normally a homeowner who is uneasy about the cost of replacing their air conditioner seeks out an alternative, and this appears to be an easy solution.
+It typically costs the homeowner more money, and virtually always voids the manufacturer warranty.
+The truth about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
 The phrase “drop-in” is referring to retrofitting a air conditioner, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to fit with the new refrigerant.
-If this critical step is missed, your system will quickly stop operating, and you’ll be forced to install a new unit anyway.
+In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this critical step is skipped, your system will quickly stop operating, and you’ll end up installing a new unit anyway.
 If you are dead set on exploring retrofitting, then consult with an HVAC specialist to determine your best option.

-Your manufacturer will probably not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
-It’s typically just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+It’s typically just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 It’s better to discuss pricing options with your HVAC provider if you’re worried about cost.
-At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+At Service Experts Heating & Air Conditioning, we provide financing plans that make a replacement achieveable, and we watch for any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
 To reduce the chances of an emergency on a hot day, many of our customers decide to do a pre-emptive replacement, and replace an old unit before it quits working.
-If you’re of a similar mind, then you’re in good company!
+If you’re thinking the same thing, then you’re in good company!

 If your unit was built after 2010, you’re probably safe